xdoko01/pgRPG/pyrpg/README.md

 ### How to display some message across the whole window - regardless cameras
   - QUest description for example, or game loading
   - some command that will display global window that can be part of global script engine
-    - on start/end of quest generate event
+    - on start/end of scene generate event
     - on start/end of phase generate event
   - events are generated by processors now
   - newly event queue is passed to load_quest method and further to load_phase method
-  - event is added on quest and phase load, parameters of the event is quest/phase id
+  - event is added on scene and phase load, parameters of the event is scene/phase id
-  - quests have event handlers for quest start, quest end
+  - scenes have event handlers for scene start, scene end
   - handlers call function for displaying of text for example, or music or earthquake
   - function to show something on the screen and stop the game

-### Prepare test_empty_map.tmx and do quests for testing of collisions
+### Prepare test_empty_map.tmx and do scenes for testing of collisions
   - several moving entities that are hitting each other

-### Prepare quests for testing of teleportation
+### Prepare scenes for testing of teleportation
   - including moving teleport
   - including teleport that teleports to other map and back
   - prepare RenderableModel for teleport